 Students may arrange a campus visit online at www.rhodes.edu/visit.
 Questions concerning a campus visit may be addressed to our Campus Visit Coordinator at 1-800-844-5969 or, locally, 901-843-3700.

 Early Decision Plans

-Early Decision candidates who wish to be considered for need-based financial aid must complete and submit the College Scholarship Service’s PROFILE to the Financial Aid Office by November 1 for Early Decision I and November 15 for Early Decision II in order to determine eligibility for non-federal financial assistance and estimated eligibility for federal financial assistance.
-The financial aid package offered under Early Decision must be verified by filing the Free Application for Federal Student Aid (FAFSA) by November 1 for Early Decision l and November 15 for Early Decision ll.
-This will determine actual eligibility for federal financial assistance.
+Early Decision candidates who wish to be considered for need-based financial aid must complete and submit the Free Application for Federal Student Aid (FAFSA) to the Financial Aid Office by November 1 for Early Decision I and November 15 for Early Decision II in order to determine eligibility for non-federal financial assistance as well as for federal and/or state financial assistance.

-Under the Early Decision Plans, the College agrees to render a decision on admission by December 1 for Early Decision I and February 1 for Early Decision II.
-Accepted students who are applying for need-based financial aid and have submitted the PROFILE will be contacted by the Financial Aid Office concerning their request by November 1 for Early Decision I and January 1 for Early Decision II.
+Under the Early Decision Plans, the College agrees to render a decision on admission by November 15 for Early Decision I and February 1 for Early Decision II.
+Accepted students who are applying for need-based financial aid and have submitted the FAFSA will be contacted by the Financial Aid Office concerning their request by November 15 for Early Decision I and February 1 for Early Decision II.